 A Celebrated Species of the Atlantic CoastAmerican shad populations are in serious decline along the Atlantic Coast.
 By restoring American shad we can protect rivers and coastal ecosystems where shad provide a crucial source of food to other wildlife including striped bass, bluefish, shorebirds, and marine mammals.
 At the same time, we can revive a favorite sport fish and a prized delicacy.

 That Was Then.Shad's historic, cultural, and economic significance earned it the nickname the "Founding Fish."
 Shad supported one of the most important commercial and recreational fisheries in North America and contributed to the local economy of East Coast river towns.
 George Washington was a commercial shad fisherman, and during the American Revolutionary War, shad was an important food for the Continental Army.

-Fishemen will change the future Your CT. moderator
+Fishemen will change the future!
+Your NC. moderator and sometime CT.

 Be Green-Buy Fur